Pre and Post Operative Rehab Burlington

 Here at Procure, we understand that having a total knee replacement (TKR) can be a daunting experience.
 We also appreciate that different people will have different levels of mobility and function before surgery which is why we tailor our care to meet your individual needs and expectations.

 Most people who undergo a TKR will have at least some pain and stiffness in their knees beforehand.
 This may make it difficult for you to perform daily activities such as going up and down stairs, getting in and out of a car, or even walking short distances.
-You may also have noticed that your knee ‘gives way’ from time to time, making you feel unsteady on your feet.
+You may also have noticed that your knee ‘gives way’ occasionally, making you feel unsteady on your feet.

-The aim of a TKR is to relieve pain and improve function.
+A TKR aims to relieve pain and improve function.
 It is a very successful operation, with most of the people reporting an improvement in their symptoms afterward.

 Total Hip Replacement